Substra/hlf-k8s/README.md

 ### get docker images

 Run the `bootstrap.sh` script.
+:warning: If you are on linux and want to play with the substrabac projects, please read its documentation first.

-It will pull from the hyperledger registry the right docker images and than will build our own docker images from it.
+It will pull from the hyperledger registry the right docker images and then will build our own docker images from it.

 ### Test